Skip to content

 Experiment with different bag materials:

 Compostable bin bags feel different from other bags.
 Recycled ocean-plastic bin bags don’t have a shelf life and can be stored indefinitely.
-All bin liner ranges have different pros and cons so try a few to see what works in your home, office and workplace.
+Each bin liner range has its own pros and cons, so try a few to see what works best for your home, office, or workplace.

-Choosing the right trash bag size involves a balance of practicality, cost-effectiveness, and environmental considerations.
-By taking into account your bin's dimensions, capacity needs, and the type of waste you typically dispose of, you can make a more informed decision.
+Choosing the right size bag for your bin is a balance of practicality, cost-effectiveness, and sustainability.
+By considering your bin’s dimensions, capacity, and waste type, you can make a confident choice.

-Remember, a well-fitted bag not only prevents spills and mess but also makes the task of taking out the trash much easier.
+A well-fitted bag prevents spills and mess and makes taking out the trash much easier.
 Happy bagging!

 Previous article What can I put in my benchtop compost caddy?